Jürgen Klopp: 2022–2024: Complete set of trophies and departure

 The week approaching Klopp's final game for the club consisted of numerous media outlets releasing interviews and tributes surrounding his departure; Klopp describing it as "the most intense week".
 On 17 May 2024, Sky Sports Premier League released a YouTube video where past and present Liverpool players paid homage to Klopp with club legend Steven Gerrard, stating: "I hope there's a statue in the making" and Jamie Carragher stating that "Klopp is the Shankly of this era".
 His last match was a 2–0 win against Wolverhampton Wanderers at Anfield.
 At the start of the match fans banners and postered were seen across the Kop with a notable one saying: "Doubters.
 Believers.
 Conquerors."
-After the full-time whistle, an on-pitch appreciation award ceremony ensued with John W. Henry presenting awards to Klopp and his coaching team, Thiago Alcântara and Joël Matip.
+After the full-time whistle, an on-pitch appreciation award ceremony ensued with John W. Henry presenting awards to Klopp and his coaching team, and to retiring players Thiago Alcântara and Joël Matip.
 Klopp and his coaching team wore a red jumper with 'I'll Never Walk Alone Again' on the rear and 'Thank You Luv' on the front – a phrase he closely associates with the city of Liverpool.
-Klopp was showered with honoured and presented with replicas of all the trophies he has won in nearly nine years at the club before making a speech to the fans.
+Klopp was showered with honours, and presented with replicas of all the trophies he has won in nearly nine years at the club before making a speech to the fans.
 During his speech he encouraged the fans to welcome and embrace the new manager, Arne Slot with belief; Klopp stating: "You welcome the new manager like you welcomed me.
 You go all-in from the first day.
 And you keep believing and you push the team.
 Change is good."
 He proceeded to chant "Arne Slot, La La La La La" (in the rhythm of Austrian band Opus's song "Live Is Life") and ignited the fans chanting.
 To end the ceremony, a rendition of "You'll Never Walk Alone" was sung by fans and the players whilst tears flowed throughout the stadium.
 The farewell celebrations were concluded with an event held M&S Bank Arena called "An evening with Jurgen Klopp", hosted by comedian John Bishop on 28 May 2024.

 Whilst Klopp is no longer the manager of Liverpool, he remains connected to the club after becoming an ambassador of the LFC Foundation, the club's charity.
 In his post-match press conference following his final game in charge, he was quoted as saying "I don't imagine that the club will need my help in the future, but if the city needs me, I'm there."

 On 31 July 2024, Klopp spoke to ESPN, publicly announcing his retirement, and stating he was "done" as a coach, a position that he reiterated during an interview with The Athletic in September 2025.
+Amid media speculation linking him to the Real Madrid head coach role in March 2026, Klopp denied these rumours and reaffirmed his commitment to his Red Bull position, but conceded that he was open to returning to management.